 Threading our way up the valley one spiky wonder followed another.
 The constant virgin fluffiness of the pure white drifts.
 The ecstatic flights of fancy of the random water frozen in time at the ends of branches, or on the green holly leaves, or draped around the arches of brickwork, or exaggerating the barbed wire fences.

 We hit the Mynydd Mawr railway and took in the village below, drowned and invisible under the fallen and falling snow.
-The railway was covered in drifts and we ploughed through like Polar Explorers eating banana sandwiches, tripping over the smothered sleepers.
+The railway was covered in drifts and we ploughed through like intrepid banana-sandwich eating Polar Explorers, tripping over the smothered sleepers.
 The dogs were even more excited than we were, and missed no chance to wallow in the meringue, and would suddenly jump in the air from surprise or doggy delight.
 Alongside our furrow were dozens of tracks of birds and rabbits, and other hungry pawprints.

 The deep, blasted railway gorge came into view round the corner, and when we realised what had happened to it, we broke into a stumbling trot.
-Everything before had been leading up to this.
+Everything we’d seen before had merely been a taster of this.
 We should have expected it, given what we’d seen, but couldn’t have foreseen the kind of mad winter wonderland which surrounded us.